What are the signs which point to Christmas coming?

 1. Things appear.
 Things which are unable to be found for most of the year, begin to appear around Christmas.
 Certain music, different types of food, and of course decorations.
 It is the time of year some people appear in church for the first time all year!
 Each nation is different, but all have things which appear.

 3. Wrapping.
-More than any of other holiday or celebration, gifts are wrapped in elaborate packaging.
+More than any of other holiday or celebrate, gifts are wrapped in elaborate packaging.
 A quick google search reveals this to be a huge industry, netting 2.6 billion USD per year.
 Some estimate the amount of paper thrown away could encircle the globe over 9 times!
 (226,800 miles of discarded paper)